 So far audacious has been getting away with not doing this since gtk was handling sending expose events with a shotgun approach sending them to all children of an exposed widget unconditionally.
 This has been fixed in gtk 3.9.x / 3.10, which causes the audacious skinned ui to only draw the window background, and nothing else, this patch fixes this.

 #1 Updated by John Lindgren about 9 years ago

 - Status changed from New to Closed

 I think the more proper fix is to return FALSE from our draw functions, letting GTK+ propagate the signal.
 Then, we use gtk_widget_set_app_paintable() to keep GTK+ from drawing the default window background.

-#3 Updated by Hans de Goede 3 months ago
+#3 Updated by Hans de Goede about 9 years ago